Frequently Asked Questions

 What are the major differences between Service Year Option and Maryland Corps?

-Service Year Option is a program for individuals who have graduated from a Maryland high school, or earned or earned an equivalent diploma or certificate within the past three years (Classes of 2021, 2022, 2023 and 2024).
+Service Year Option is a program for individuals who have graduated from a Maryland high school, or earned or earned an equivalent diploma or certificate within the past three years (Classes of 2022, 2023, 2024 and 2025).
 The Service Year Option also has a Maryland residency requirement for all of its Members.

 Maryland Corps is open to all eligible adults 18 and older and does not require a high school diploma or the equivalent.
-Additionally, Maryland Corps does not have a Maryland residency requirement.

 How are Service Year Option and Maryland Corps similar?